 - ▲ Monitor your boat (and the competition!)

+- ▲ Check out the weather forecast

 - A Perform some basic plotting, view boat performance and work out your strategy

 - ▲ Send commands to control your boat

 The client also gives you access to all the SOL users who are active at that time in the chat.